galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/simbank-cli.md

     ![CICS home screen](../first-steps/simbank-cics.png)

-1. Press your terminal emulator's CLEAR SCREEN key.
+1. Press your 3270 terminal emulator's CLEAR SCREEN key.
-1. Enter the transaction name `BANK` and press your terminal emulator's ENTER key once more to get to the SimBank main menu:
+1. Enter the transaction name `BANK` and press your 3270 terminal emulator's ENTER key once more to get to the SimBank main menu:

     ![Main banking menu](../first-steps/simbank-mainmenu.png)

-As you have been progressing through this process, Eclipse has been logging selected events to its console:
+As you have been progressing through this process, selected events are logged to your terminal:

 ```
 2019-08-16 09:26:39 INFO dev.galasa.simplatform.t3270.screens.AbstractScreen buildScreen Building Screen: SessionManagerLogon